wp-plugins/codepeople-post-map/readme.txt

 A: Load the template in which you want to place the map in the text editor of your choice and place the following code in the position where you want to display the Google maps:
 <?php echo do_shortcode ('[codepeople-post-map]'); ?>

+= Q: Is possible to load all points in a category? =

+A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat=3].
+The number 3 represent the category ID, replace this number by the corresponding category's ID.
+To insert the code directly in a template, the snippet of code is:
+<?php echo do_shortcode ('[codepeople-post-map cat=3]'); ?>

+= Q: Is possible to load all points in the website? =

+A: To display all points in the website use -1 as the category ID: [codepeople-post-map cat=-1] or <?php echo do_shortcode ('[codepeople-post-map cat=-1]'); ?> for template.

 = Q: If I link geolocation information to a post but do not insert a Google map in it, will the geolocation information be available? =